freedomofkeima/terraform-docker-ecs/README.md

 **Why do we separate our Terraform configuration files into three categories?**

-Reason 1: Sometimes, we don't want to touch specific environments after initial creation.
+**Reason 1**: Sometimes, we don't want to touch specific part of our environments after initial creation.
 For example, we don't want to destroy our DynamoDB Tables, IAM role, and SQS queues.
 That's why we create a specific `static` category for this scenario.

-Reason 2: We want to deploy our application in several regions, let's say, `ap-northeast-1` a.k.a Tokyo and `ap-southeast-1` a.k.a Singapore.
+**Reason 2**: We want to deploy our application in several regions, let's say, `ap-northeast-1` a.k.a Tokyo and `ap-southeast-1` a.k.a Singapore.
 IAM role are global configuration which only needs to be executed one time while we may need to replicate `asg` to several environments.

-Reason 3: For application versioning, we usually only change Docker tag version or instance's launch configuration.
+**Reason 3**: For application versioning, we usually only change Docker tag version or instance's launch configuration.
 Therefore, we separate the category into two: `asg` and `common`.
 We don't want to touch our VPC for each deployment, which makes it reasonable to put these configurations under `common` category.

 ```
 ├── asg